The Verdict Is In

 They said she “failed to comply.”

-That phrase followed her everywhere—courtrooms, case plans, supervised visits where she tried to keep her voice steady so her children wouldn’t hear the tremble.
+That phrase followed her everywhere — courtrooms, case plans, supervised visits where she tried to keep her voice steady so her children wouldn’t hear the tremble.

 But the truth was heavier, quieter, and far more human: she was a parent navigating addiction and mental health challenges inside a system that only understood perfection.

 The system didn’t ask why she struggled.
+It asked why she wasn’t better yet.

 When she relapsed after months of sobriety, the tone around her changed.
+The relapse wasn’t treated as a symptom of a chronic condition.
+It was treated as a choice.

 And stigma was right there, whispering its favorite lines: